 Digital Object Identifier (DOI)

 Weiss, Michael D.; Macklin, Eric A.; McIlduff, Courtney E.; Vucic, Steve; Wainger, Brian J.; Kiernan, Matthew C.; Goutman, Stephen A.; Goyal, Namita A.; Rutkove, Seward B.; Ladha, Shafeeq S.; Chen, I. Hweii Amy; Harms, Matthew B.; Brannagan, Thomas H.; Lacomis, David; Zivkovic, Sasha; Ma, Maxwell; Wang, Leo H.; Simmons, Zachary; Rivner, Michael H.; Shefner, Jeremy M.; Cudkowicz, Merit E.; and Atassi, Nazem, "Effects of mexiletine on hyperexcitability in sporadic amyotrophic lateral sclerosis: Preliminary findings from a small phase II randomized controlled trial" (2021).
-Neurology Articles.
+Neurology.
 573.